Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 Scroll to the bottom of the file where you will see a number of config options for notifications.
 You will need to the remove the # from the ‘notify’ and ‘urls’ lines and then depending on which type of notification you decide to set up the # will need to be removed from the corresponding line.

-The types of notification you receive can be set up in the WebUI once Scrutiny is up and running.
+The level of notification you receive (Critical or All Issues) can be set up in the WebUI once Scrutiny is up and running.

 Finally, save this file as ‘scrutiny.yaml’ into the /docker/scrutiny folder.